rack-app/rack-app/README.md

 * App mounting so you can create separated controllers for different task
 * Streaming
 * O(log(n)) lookup routing
-  * allows as many endpoint registration to you as you want, without impact on route lookup speed
+  * allows as many endpoint registrations to you as you want, without impact on route lookup speed
-* only basic sets for instance method lvl for the must need tools, such as params, payload
+* only basic sets for instance method level for the must need tools, such as params, payload
-* simple to use class level response serializer
+* Simple to use class level response serializer
   * so you can choose what type of serialization you want without any enforced convention
-* static file serving so you can mount even filesystem based endpoints too
+* static file serving so you can mount even filesystem-based endpoints too
-* built in testing module so your app can be easily written with BDD approach
+* built-in testing module so your app can be easily written with BDD approach
 * made with minimalism in mind so your app can't rely on the framework when you implement business logic
-  * if you need something, you should implement it without any dependency on a webframework, rack-app only mean to be to provide you with easy to use interface to the web layer, nothing less and nothing more
+  * if you need something, you should implement it without any dependency on a web framework, rack-app only mean to be to provide you with easy to use interface to the web layer, nothing less and nothing more
 * per endpoint middleware definitions
-  * you can define middleware stack before endpoints and it will only applied to them, similar like protected method workflow
+  * you can define middleware stack before endpoints and it will only apply to them, similar like protected method workflow
-* File Upload and file download in a efficient and elegant way with minimal memory consuming
+* File Upload and file download efficiently and elegantly with minimal memory consuming
-  * note that this is not only memory friendly way pure rack solution, but also 2x faster than the usually solution which includes buffering in memory
+  * note that this is not only memory friendly way pure rack solution, but also 2x faster than the usual solution which includes buffering in memory
 * params validation with ease

 ## Under the hood